-Insecure Direct Object References (IDOR) Vulnerability allow attackers to bypass authorization and access resources directly by modifying the value of a parameter used to directly point to an object.
+Insecure Direct Object References (IDOR) Vulnerability allows attackers to bypass authorization and access resources directly by modifying the value of a parameter to point directly to an object.

-You can also see the Authentication Video Example at the end of the article.
+You can see the Authentication Video Example at the end of the article.

-IDOR occur when an application provides direct access to objects based on user-supplied input.
-As a result of this vulnerability attackers can bypass authorization and access resources in the system directly, for example database records or files.
+IDOR occurs when an application provides direct access to objects based on user-supplied input.
+As a result of this vulnerability, attackers can bypass authorization and access resources in the system directly, for example database records or files.

 The application uses unverified data in a SQL call that is accessing account information:

 String query = "SELECT * FROM accts WHERE account = ?"; PreparedStatement pstmt = connection.prepareStatement(query , ... ); pstmt.setString( 1, request.getParameter("acct")); ResultSet results = pstmt.executeQuery(); The attacker simply modifies the ‘acct’ parameter in their browser to send whatever account number they want.
 If not verified, the attacker can access any user’s account, instead of only the intended customer’s account. http://example.com/app/accountInfo?acct=notmyacct

 Also See – How to Install Web for Pentester II

 Once you installed Web for Pentester > Authentication > Example 3 ,